tablexi/capistrano3-unicorn/README.md

 - `:unicorn_rack_env`

     Set the RACK_ENV.
 Defaults to deployment unless the RAILS_ENV is development.
 Valid options are "development", "deployment", or "none".
 See the [RACK ENVIRONMENT](http://unicorn.bogomips.org/unicorn_1.html) section of the unicorn documentation for more information.

+- `:unicorn_bundle_gemfile`

+    Sets the BUNDLE_GEMFILE so that unicorn will point at the new Gemfile after unicorn:restart.
+Defaults to `:bundle_gemfile` if defined, `current/Gemfile` otherwise.

 ### Setup